BENEFITS OF BABYWEARING for parents

 1. Psychological: Intrauterine environment

-Providing safety and well-being to babies.
+Providing security and well-being to babies.

 2. Physiological: Locomotor development